cameraui/sdk/go/docs/plugin-guide.md

 Two things to notice:

-- The bridge keeps one `[]*cameraui.Disposable` per camera and disposes it in `OnCameraReleased`.
-This is critical — `OnSensorProperty` keeps an internal subscription alive until you call `Dispose()`.
+- The bridge keeps one `[]*cameraui.Disposable` per sensor and disposes it in `OnSensorReleased`.
+The callbacks keep an internal subscription alive until you call `Dispose()`.
-- The bind happens in both `ConfigureCameras` AND `OnCameraAdded` for cameras that show up after startup.
-Same shape as for sensor-providing plugins.
+- The bind happens in both `ConfigureSensors` AND `OnSensorAdded` for sensors that show up after startup.
+Same shape as the camera lifecycle.

 For direct plugin-to-plugin RPC (e.g. asking a face plugin to compute embeddings on demand), use `p.API.CoreManager.ConnectToPlugin(name)`.
 It returns a proxy you can `Invoke(ctx, "MethodName", args...)` against: